- Before you Arrive

 You can move into your accommodation from the date that your contract commences.
 You will not be able to move into your room before this date.
 As such, if you are arriving before the start date of your contract, please ensure that you have made alternative accommodation arrangements.

-Think about buying items like your bedding and kitchen items before you come to university and have them delivered to your room - visit this link to do this.
+Think about buying items like your bedding and kitchen items before you come to university and have them delivered to your room.

 Collecting Your Keys